davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 modifies grUnitsDealsGG() to be slightly more flexible
 * AdditionalCoding_v006 explores/refines grid.text() and grid.rect() in grUnitsDealsGG()
 * AdditionalCoding_v006 explores fonts (extrafont, fontfamily, windowsFonts, etc.) and additional games
+* AdditionalCoding_v006 combines two games in to a single overall minimum/results